 Dr. Hassan S. Salehi

-, electrical and computer engineering faculty member at the University of Hartford's College of Engineering, Technology, and Architecture (CETA)
+, visiting assistant professor of electrical and computer engineering at the University of Hartford's College of Engineering, Technology, and Architecture (CETA)

-published a research paper at the SPIE Photonics West International Conference
+has presented and published a research article at the SPIE Photonics West International Conference

 , held in San Francisco CA, January 27-February 1, 2018.
 The paper, "Deep learning classifier with optical coherence tomography images for early dental caries detection